-I have had a very hard year.
+I have had a very hard couple of years.
 Problems at work, not much money, fights at home and no hope for the future.
 Cannot even pray.
 God help me.
 Please can you guide me on how to get rid of all this stress?

 Take a few minutes to identify the most important problem you have faced during the last year.
 As you have sensed, it has not been an easy year for most of us.
 Experiencing stress is normal – but living with it, is a choice.

 All of us experiences stress from time to time; while a small amount of stress can motivate us, prolonged stress can be damaging.
 Humans have to deal with threatening situations all our lives, which cause our brains to release a range of ‘stress chemicals’ such as cortisol and adrenaline to provoke what is known as the fight-or-flight reaction.

 The fight reaction would give us a burst of energy, ready to fight for our lives, while the flight reaction would encourage us to flee from danger and protect ourselves.
 Over time, this build-up can affect our mental health too, leading to anxiety, depression and other mental health problems.

 All sorts of situations can cause stress, and the causes will depend on the individual – what may cause stress for one person may not be stressful for another.
 Most stressful situations are associated with change or a lack of control.
 Even if the change is a positive one, it can still be stressful.

 Some common causes of stress include: death, loss of job, being unemployed, having financial issues, relationship difficulties, caring for a disabled family member/friend, problems at work, getting married, moving house, having a baby, serious illness, bereavement, divorce or being childless, living with a difficult partner, parent or child.
 In some cases, the absence of change or activities in life can be another source of stress.